jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 Of course, Joe's ready to melt after this.
 It's situations like this that has taught him he's the caretaker of community trust.
 He's seen customers have babies who have now grown to become pre-teens.
 He caters to community member's funerals.

 Joe tells me it's not about the money.
 It's all about giving back to the people.
-It's the satisfaction knowing you're delivering the turkey to your customer's home during Thanksgiving.
+It's the satisfaction knowing you are delivering the turkey to your customer's home during Thanksgiving.
 Early on, Joe wanted to franchise the business and build many "Joe's Butchershops".
-Now, Joe wants to make his shop iconic, like Ann Arbor's Zimmerman's Deli, or San Francisco's Gheridelli's Square.
+Now, Joe wants to make his shop iconic, like Ann Arbor's Zimmerman's Deli or San Francisco's Ghirardelli's Square.
 Carmel is an up and coming, affluent city, about an hour or two away from Indianapolis.
 People from all over the state come to visit the butcher shop.

 Joe picked the right location, and he owes his success to his background in sales.
 Without it, he couldn't see a different side of business.
 One where the customer gives you feedback and where you listen.
 Joe's mission is to share good karma, because things come back.
 And he can't see himself doing anything else.